 Weightlifting

-Big weights, big lifts and big emotions are on show as the Commonwealth’s strongest men and women compete in various weight categories.
+Big weights, big lifts and big emotions are on show as the Commonwealth’s strongest men and women compete across various weight categories.
 When it comes to securing medals, every lift counts, and the scoreboard becomes a tactical race for gold.

 Previous Commonwealth Games Appearances